Did you know acne is the most common skin disorder in the United States, affecting 40 to 50 million Americans?

 Dr. Edward Lammer, a medical geneticist and consultant to FDA, states,“There is no other medication that poses an absolute risk anything remotely close to this, even medications used to treat cancer during pregnancy”.

 In addition to it’s life threatening side effects, Accutane has been one of the most profitable drugs on the market.
 It has brought in over $700 million a year for the Swiss company’s creator with 12 million people worldwide having taken it.
 In 2000, Accutane sales totaled $759.4 million, which accounted for 8% of total prescription drug sales.

-It’s no wonder why Accutane is as easily prescribed as it is, even in the most acute cases.
-Think about who profits with this, or any drug when given your options to treat symptoms; it’s very rarely the consumer.
+It’s no wonder Accutane is as easily prescribed as it is, even in the most acute cases.
+Think about who profits with this, or any drug when it offers the easy option to treat symptoms only.
+It’s not the patient!

 Get to the Root Cause of Your Acne and Say No to Accutane!

-The answer isn’t as black and white as we’d like to think, but if we take a step back and look at acne for what it is, which like almost every health condition, is inflammation at the root.
-Since there are many causes for inflammation, getting to an individuals cause of acne is a bit of an investigation, although starting with the foundations is always the best choice.
-This includes a whole foods anti-inflammatory diet, healthy digestion, which includes looking at possible yeast/ infections/ bacteria and parasites possibilities.
-A strong immunity, balanced hormones, blood sugar control, stress management (both physically and emotionally), undergoing a comprehensive and supportive detoxification program, and at the simplest level, following a non toxic, non comedogenic skin regime to compliment your internal work.
+The answer isn’t as black and white as we’d like to think.
+If we take a step back and look at acne for what it is, like almost every health condition, it is inflammation at the root.
+Since there are many causes for inflammation, getting to an individual’s cause of acne is a bit of an investigation.
+It starts with a whole foods anti-inflammatory diet to encourage healthy digestion.
+This process includes looking at possible yeast infections, pathogenic bacteria and parasites as possibilities.
+Strong immunity, balanced hormones, blood sugar control, and stress management is also important.
+In addition, undergoing a comprehensive and supportive detoxification program can help tremendously.
+At the simplest level, following a nontoxic, noncomedogenic skin regime works from the outside to compliment your internal work.